 Brown University Department of Public Safety (DPS) is an internationally-accredited police agency responsible for the safety and security of more than 10,000 students, staff, faculty, and guests.
-With a jurisdiction including all University property and adjacent city streets, the department is responsible for 250 buildings over an area in excess of 140 acres.
+With a jurisdiction including all University property and adjacent city streets, the department is responsible for all University buildings over an area in excess of 140 acres.

-Police and security officers patrol the campus 24 hours a day, seven days a week in patrol vehicles and on foot.
+The DPS Communication and Information Center is open and staffed 24 hours a day.
+Department headquarters is located at 75 Charlesfield Street.
+Police and Security Officers patrol the campus 24 hours a day, seven days a week in patrol vehicles, on bicycles, and on foot for your safety.
 Please do not hesitate to approach an officer if you are lost or need assistance.

-- R.A.D.
+R.A.D.
 (Rape Aggression Defense) Systems Basic Self-Defense Course: A comprehensive 12-hour self-defense course teaching women how to develop and enhance the options of self-defense so that they may become viable considerations in an attack.

-- “Know More!”
+“Know More!”
 Crime Awareness Brown Bag Workshop Series: DPS staff provide safety awareness presentations on a range of topics, including personal safety awareness, home burglary prevention, and stalking awareness.

-- Emergency Phones: There are approximately 134 outdoor emergency phones located on or near the exterior of all residence halls and most university buildings.
+Emergency Phones: There are approximately 134 outdoor emergency phones located on or near the exterior of all residence halls and most university buildings.
 They are also located on the campus walkways, at the parking garage, and additionally there are 45 elevator phones in various campus buildings.
 View a campus map with emergency phone locations.
 Outdoor emergency phones are housed in gray or yellow plastic cases, are mounted directly to buildings or stanchions, and have a blue light above them.
 These phones can be used for calling within the University phone system and have a direct speed calling button (marked in red) with an automatic identifier so that a DPS communications officer will know your locations when the call is answered.
 When getting acquainted with the campus, try to note the locations of these phones.